hana-electronics/HE-HTLRBL32L-SDK/README.md

 # HTLRBL32L-SDK
 This GitHub repository hosts an SDK for the Hana Electronics Evaluation Board (HTLRBL32L based), providing developers with essential tools and resources for firmware development.

+## Release Notes

+To check the release notes, please read the [README](https://github.com/Hana-Electronics/HE-HTLRBL32L-SDK/blob/v1.1.0/Docs/release-notes.md)

-# Setting up the SDK
+## Setting up the SDK
 In WiSE Studio, right-click on the project, go to 'Properties'

 <div align="center">